msallam64/ChatApp/README.md

 # ChatApp
 Chahting App using Android with Firebase
-Using: android SDK, Firebase DataBase, RecyclerView, ViewPager, TabLayout, CircleImageView, Glide, and Fragments
+Using: android SDK, Firebase DataBase, RecyclerView, ViewPager, TabLayout, CircleImageView,FCM, Glide, and Fragments